gtxaspec/u-boot-ingenic/README.md

 - `gpio_default_ircut`: GPIOs set at device boot for IR cut.
 - `gpio_default_net`: GPIOs configured at boot only if the device lacks a physical ethernet connection.

-The format utilized for GPIO (General Purpose Input/Output) variables in this context adheres to a concise syntax that delineates the GPIO number and its designated mode of operation.
-Furthermore, it is crucial to separate each GPIO definition with a space to ensure proper interpretation and execution.
-Here’s how the syntax is structured:
+- **GPIO Configuration Format:**
   - **GPIO Number**: This is a numerical identifier for the specific GPIO.
-- **Operation Mode**: This is indicated by appending a letter to the GPIO number:
+  - **Operation Mode**: This is indicated by appending a letter to the GPIO number.
     - `I` (uppercase 'i'): Configures the GPIO as an Input.
     - `O` (uppercase 'o'): Sets the GPIO as an Output with a High (logic 1) state.
     - `o` (lowercase 'o'): Sets the GPIO as an Output with a Low (logic 0) state.
     - Space Separation: Each GPIO setting must be separated by a space to distinguish individual configurations

+### GPIO Specific MOTOR Variables:
+- **Different Format Alert**: Unlike other GPIO configurations, `gpio_motor_v` and `gpio_motor_h` use a unique format.
+- **`gpio_motor_v` and `gpio_motor_h`**: These variables configure the GPIOs for vertical and horizontal motors.
+They use a space-separated format for GPIO numbers, each critical for managing motor operation phases.
+For example, `gpio_motor_v=12 13 14 15` assigns GPIOs 12 to 15 to different phases of the vertical motor's function.
+This setup prevents motor overheating, particularly if the unit is stuck in the bootloader, thereby ensuring motor integrity and efficient, safe operation.

 #### Examples:
 - `gpio_default=62O`: